Little Red Hot: Awards

 Little Red Hot and creator Dawn Brown won a grant from the Xeric Foundation in 1998.

-Dawn Brown was nominated the for the Kimberly Yale Award for Best New Talent at the Lulu Awards in 1999 for her work on Little Red Hot.
+Dawn Brown was nominated for the Kimberly Yale Award for Best New Talent at the Lulu Awards in 1999 for her work on Little Red Hot.

 Dawn Brown was nominated for an Eisner Award in 2006 for "Talent Deserving of Wider Recognition" for her work on Little Red Hot and Ravenous.